ibm-cloud-docs/schematics/sc-about-infrastructure-as-code.md

 - Changes are easier to make and test at a module level.
 - The risk of change reduces as configuration changes are localized.

+### Leveraging Terraform IBM Modules
+{: #iac-tim-modules}

+[Terraform IBM Modules (TIM)](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) provide production-ready, reusable infrastructure components specifically designed for IBM Cloud.
+These modules follow best practices for infrastructure-as-code and significantly reduce the complexity of deploying common IBM Cloud services.
+{: shortdesc}

+Explore the [Terraform IBM Modules](https://registry.terraform.io/namespaces/terraform-ibm-modules){: external} to discover pre-built modules for VPC infrastructure, security services, observability, and more.
+Each module is thoroughly tested and maintained by IBM Cloud experts, ensuring reliability and adherence to security best practices.

 ### Declarative versus imperative approaches to IaC
 {: #iac-declarative}